kazurayam/fail_a_custom_keyword/README.md

 How it works?

-1. `fail` does no more than emiting the given message into the Katalon Log, just like `WebUI.comment` does.
+1. `fail` does no more than emiting the given message into the Katalon Log
+2. if `FailureHandling.OPTIONAL` is specified as the 2nd arg, it emits the given message as Info.
+That's all.
+It works just like `WebUI.comment`.
-2. if `FailureHandling.CONTINUE_ON_FAILURE` is specified as the 2nd arg, it emits further stack trace message, but does **NOT** throw any StepFailedException.
+3. if `FailureHandling.CONTINUE_ON_FAILURE` is specified as the 2nd arg, it emits the message and further stack trace message, but does **NOT** throw any StepFailedException.
-3. if `FailureHandling.STOP_ON_FAILURE` is specified as the 2nd arg, it emits further stack trace message, and throw new StepFailedExcption which is raised up to the caller
+4. if `FailureHandling.STOP_ON_FAILURE` is specified as the 2nd arg, it emits the message and further stack trace message, and throw new StepFailedExcption which is raised up to the caller

 Let's try to see.